kli512/bombparty-assist/README.md

 1. Install `Python 3.7` from the Microsoft Store
 2. Open a command prompt (or powershell) window and run `python3.7 -m pip install selenium`
+2. Open a command prompt (or powershell) window and run `python3.7 -m pip install progressbar2`

 * To compile to binary, install `pyinstaller` and run `make.bat` (for Windows).